 - Converting those leads

 Depending on what you sell, there are many routes to take especially for the first part, that is, lead generation.
-Under lead generation there is pretty much everything you do in the digital marketing world.
+Under lead generation, there is pretty much everything you do in the digital marketing world.
 There are some activities that are very ‘lead generation aggressive’ and some that are more indirect and ‘complementary’.
 For example, a Google Ads campaign is very heavy on lead generation and or sales generation.
-But a top of the funnel / brand awareness Facebook campaign is less heavy on lead generation and more about building the brand and paving the way.
+But a top of the funnel/brand awareness Facebook campaign is less heavy on lead generation and more about building the brand and paving the way.
 To generate leads effectively, you need to have the right combination of digital marketing tactics and the right allocation of funds and resources amongst them.

-As for Sales conversions, that is a matter of your marketing funnels (covered in this guide) and human sales capability if your business model involves sales people.
+As for Sales conversions, that is a matter of your marketing funnels (covered in this guide) and human sales capability if your business model involves salespeople.

-More Product ore more Marketing?
+More Product or more Marketing?

 I remember watching Elon Musk on the Joe Rogan Experience Podcast back in 2018.
 What a great podcast that was and although they talked a lot about technology and AI and other topics, they eventually moved to Tesla and Elon mentioned something that really shocking to me at the time.
 I can’t say I am a huge follower of Tesla.
 I do admire it and hope to own in the near future but I am not a crazy fan who just knows everything about it.
 And Elon was talking about how (I believe some of) the Tesla cars have features that nobody knows about the company doesn’t even market.